Disney wins: Comcast drops out of Fox bidding but will pursue U.K. broadcaster

 Comcast is bowing out of the high-stakes bidding for a large portion of 21st Century Fox.

-The company issued a statement Thursday morning saying that it does not plan to offer another bid for the Fox's cable TV and international distribution assets, which Disney has agreed to buy.
+The company issued a statement Thursday morning saying that it was dropping out of the bidding for Fox's cable TV and international distribution assets, which Disney has agreed to buy.

 "Comcast does not intend to pursue further the acquisition of the Twenty-First Century Fox assets, and instead, will focus on our recommended offer for Sky," the company said in a statement.